Courseiva

 Why this answer

 Z-score, IQR, and Isolation Forest are all common outlier detection methods.
-Option D (Linear regression) is not for outlier detection.
-Option E (K-means) can be used for clustering but not primarily for outlier detection.
+Option B (Linear regression) is not for outlier detection; it models relationships between variables.
+Option D (K-means) is a clustering algorithm, not primarily for outlier detection.

 MCQhard